cggh/panoptes/documentation/deployment.rst

 -------------
 Panoptes contains a simple authorization mechanism that can be used to grant or deny certain privileges on datasets.
 There are three levels of privileges:
- - read: View the data in a dataset.
+ - Read: View the data in a dataset.
- - edit: Add custom data properties to a workspace.
+ - Edit: Add custom data properties to a workspace.
- - manage: All actions, including loading the dataset from the file source.
+ - Manage: All actions, including loading the dataset from the file source.

 The authorization mechanism interacts with authentication systems implemented at the web server level, by reading the REMOTE_USER environment variable (in case of CAS authentication, it can also use information in HTTP_CAS_MEMBEROF).